AndyObtiva/glimmer-dsl-libui/README.md

 Check [examples/area_gallery.rb](#area-gallery) for an overiew of all `path` shapes.

+The `area_draw_params` argument for `on_draw` block is a hash consisting of the following keys:
+- `:context`: the drawing context object
+- `:area_width`: area width
+- `:area_height`: area height
+- `:clip_x`: clip region top-left x coordinate
+- `:clip_y`: clip region top-left y coordinate
+- `:clip_width`: clip region width
+- `:clip_height`: clip region height

 In general, it is recommended to use declarative stable paths whenever feasible since they require less code and simpler maintenance.
-But, in more advanced cases, semi-declarative dynamic paths could be used instead, especially if there are thousands of paths.
+But, in more advanced cases, semi-declarative dynamic paths could be used instead, especially if there are thousands of dynamic paths that need maximum performance and low memory footprint.

-To redraw an `area`, you may call `#queue_redraw_all` method.
+To redraw an `area`, you may call the `#queue_redraw_all` method, or simply `#redraw`.

+A transform `matrix` can be set on a path by building a `matrix(m11 = nil, m12 = nil, m21 = nil, m22 = nil, m31 = nil, m32 = nil) {operations}` proxy object and then setting via `transform` property, or alternatively by building and setting the matrix in one call to `transform(m11 = nil, m12 = nil, m21 = nil, m22 = nil, m31 = nil, m32 = nil) {operations}` passing it the matrix arguments and/or content operations.

+When instantiating a `matrix` object, it always starts with identity matrix.

+Here are the following operations that can be performed in a `matrix` body:
+- `identity` [alias: `set_identity`]: resets matrix to identity matrix
+- `translate(x as Numeric, y as Numeric)`
+- `scale(x_center as Numeric, y_center as Numeric, x as Numeric, y as Numeric)`
+- `skew(x as Numeric, y as Numeric, x_amount as Numeric, y_amount as Numeric)`
+- `rotate(x as Numeric, y as Numeric, degrees as Numeric)`

+Note that `area`, `path`, and nested shapes are all truly declarative, meaning they do not care about the ordering of calls to `fill`, `stroke`, and `transform`.
+Also, any transform that is applied is reversed at the end of the block, so you never have to worry about the ordering of `transform` calls.
+You simply set a transform anywhere on a `path` and it is guaranteed to be called before all its content is drawn, and then undone afterwards to avoid affecting other paths.

 ### Smart Defaults and Conventions